Sarahlouhast/pands-problems-sheet/README.md

 Code Explanation:

-The user is prompted to enter integar amounts.
+The user is prompted to enter integer amounts.
 These are stored in variables num1, num2.
 The sum is used to calculated the sum of the values entered.
 The format_sum is used format the value.